KJ-VIVEK/Startup-code-STM32/README.md

 3. Linker file:

-    a> .Contains different parts, which allow compiler to understand what code, where to put during execution b> .Linker and Locator, together assign unique absolute address to different sections of output file by
+    a.
+Contains different parts, which allow compiler to understand what code, where to put during execution
+    b.
+Linker and Locator, together assign unique absolute address to different sections of output file by
-       referring to address information mentioned in linker script c> .It contains code and data memory address and size info d> .Has its own format
+       referring to address information mentioned in linker script
+    c.
+It contains code and data memory address and size info
+    d.
+Has its own format
-    e> .It is applied during linking phase
+    e.
+It is applied during linking phase

 4. Locator is used to merge different sections and assign address.